-Available for sizes from 30 gallons to 200 gallons, this canister filter can use any combination of media to effectively remove ammonia and nitrites.
+Available in sizes from 30 gallons to 200 gallons, this canister filter can use any combination of media to effectively remove ammonia and nitrites.
 And the large media capacity means plenty of options to cater to your tank’s media needs.

 However, what I liked the best about this filter are its flow valves that can rotate 360 degrees for easy maneuvering in even the tightest aquarium cabinets.

 Freshwater natives, goldfish need cool water temperatures to survive and thrive.
 Anything higher than 74°F is warm for goldfish.
 Meanwhile, healthy adult turtles need temperatures between 70-80°F. Although both species prefer slightly alkaline water, the temperature difference makes it hard to house them together.

 Consistent and long-run exposure to unsuitable water parameters will only invite unsought health complications and shorten the lifespan.

 Both turtle and goldfish require large enclosures, produce ample waste, and are prone to territorial aggression.
 Thus, you will need to invest in a big tank if you want to raise them together.
 Consequently, you will have to upgrade to bigger filters, heaters, and equipment.

 The cost can mount up to considerable amounts and can turn out to be an expensive hobby.
 That’s why it’s best not to raise turtles together.